3and4/Leither/doc/MiMei-en.md

 |App and service|App and service of the user |
 |Message|Manage interactions between user and Apps|
 #### 9.2 Credential Model
-During the exchange of information and services between user(node) and user(node), there must be mechanism of quantitative settlement.
+During the exchange of information and services between user(node) and user(node), there must be a mechanism of quantitative settlement.
 Currency is the tool to settle business in daily life.
 In Leither network it is the exchange of credit.

 Every node can grant other nodes credit, which authorize the others to use its services.
 The surplus of services provided over received is the equivalent of a receipt that a borrower gives the lender, or an cryptocurrency issued by the borrower.
 Within a group, cryptocurrency issued by a member actually is a certificate of services guaranteed receivable by the issuer.
 This certificate can be used to exchange for services from other members, as long as they recognize it.